danielfvm/Patstrap/README.md

 ## Related projects
 Some related projects that I found interesting:
+* [PatStrap.csharp](https://github.com/verncat/PatStrap.csharp) by verncat is a rewritten PatStrap server in CSharp with performance improvements and support for additional haptics
 * [HapticsExtended](https://github.com/MagicBOTAlex/HapticsExtended) by MagicBOTAlex based on OpenIris and supports multiple haptic devices
 * [BS_Patstrap_support](https://github.com/tapafon/BS_Patstrap_support) by tapafon is a IPA mod that adds Patstrap support to Beatsaber
 * [SR_Patstrap_support](https://github.com/tapafon/SR_Patstrap_support) by tapafon is a Melon mod that adds Patstrap support to Synth Riders